danilop/LambdAuth/README.md

 **Before running the `init.sh` script, set up your configuration in the `config.json` file**:

 - your AWS account (12-digit number)
+- name of your CLI profile.
+This is the CLI profile that you want to represent while running `./init.sh` from the command-line.
+This value is usually found in square brackets inside the `~/.aws/credentials` file (`%UserProfile%\.aws\credentials` file in Windows) after installing the AWS CLI tools for your operating system.
+For more information, you may refer to the section called [Named Profiles](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-multiple-profiles) in the AWS CLI tools [user guide](http://docs.aws.amazon.com/cli/latest/userguide/).
 - the AWS region (e.g. "eu-west-1")
 - the Amazon S3 bucket to use for the sample HTML pages
 - the Cache-Control: max-age value, in seconds, to use on Amazon S3 (e.g. if distributed by [Amazon CloudFront](http://aws.amazon.com/cloudfront/) or another CDN)